liz-christy-design-process

 The Unexpected Weaver: My Journey into the World of Textiles

-I’d often wondered, “Where did I come out of?” when it comes to weaving, my choice of career.
-My family tree, as far as I knew, didn’t include any weavers.
-My father was a cobbler, a master of shoes, while my mother had a deep love for colour, particularly the violet end of the spectrum, which she passed on to me.
+I’d often wondered, “Where did I come out of?” when it came to weaving, my choice of career.
+As far as I knew, my family tree didn’t include any weavers.
+My father was a cobbler, a master of shoes, while my mother deeply loved colour, particularly the violet end of the spectrum, which she passed on to me.
 Yet, the seeds of my textile passion were planted early on.

 My next-door neighbour, Molly, was a dressmaker.
 As a child, I often sat under her big, red-covered table, playing with fabric scraps as she treadled her Singer sewing machine.
 I remember the vibrant colours of the threads—turquoise, yellow, and vibrant pink—as they intertwined to create a beautiful tweed suiting material.
 These early experiences left an indelible mark on me, sparking a fascination with textiles that would shape my future.

-Growing up in Castleblayney, I had no great knowledge of the Monaghan textile history or no direct connection to weaving or looms, except through the writings of George Eliot in “Silas Marner, The Weaver of Raveloe,” which was part of my Leaving Cert curriculum.
+Growing up in Castleblayney, I had no great knowledge of Monaghan textile history or any direct connection to weaving or looms, except through George Eliot’s writings in “Silas Marner, The Weaver of Raveloe,” which was part of my Leaving Cert curriculum.
 My path into weaving seemed serendipitous, a twist of fate that brought me back to my roots.

 As a final-year textile design student, I chose to write my thesis on the development of the linen industry in Ulster, including my home county of Monaghan.
 Despite Monaghan, Cavan, and Donegal becoming part of the Irish Free State after Partition, I felt a deep connection to the linen heritage that spanned the border with Northern Ireland.

-Fast forward 38 years, and I find myself working on my new website, reflecting on my journey and local textiles heritage.
+Fast forward 38 years, and I am working on my new website, reflecting on my journey and local textiles heritage.
 In recent months, I’ve delved deeper into this story, guided by Shaun O’Byrne from Laragh and Michael Burns from Castleblayney.

 The most fascinating revelation from Michael was that our ancestors, mine included, who lived in the countryside around Castleblayney, were linen weavers.
 They grew the flax, ‘retted’ it by soaking for a few weeks, and then dried it by spreading it on the land beside the flax hole.
-The stooks were then brought into their homes and beaten, to break the outer stem.
-The long linen fibres were combed and spun by the women, who then passed the spun linen thread to the man of the house to weave it into linen cloth, on a loom.
-These skills passed down through generations but had been forgotten in more recent times.
+The stooks were brought into their homes and beaten to break the outer stem.
+The long linen fibres were combed and spun by the women, who then passed the spun linen thread to the man of the house to weave it into linen cloth on a loom.
+These skills were passed down through generations but had been forgotten in more recent times.
 This discovery felt like a homecoming, reconnecting me with my roots.
-I feel now that I am honouring the traditional textiles of Monaghan.
-There is even a typical Monaghan style weaver’s cottage, a three roomed single-story house with the chimney in the centre, in line with the front door.
-The chimney was centrally placed so two fires could burn, one to warm the loom room on one side of the wall, and one to warm the parlour on the other side.
-The draught from the door was eliminated by the building of a jamb-wall which had a little window in it.
+Now I think that I am honouring Monaghan’s traditional textiles.
+There is even a typical Monaghan-style weaver’s cottage, a three-roomed single-story house with the chimney in the centre, in line with the front door.
+The chimney was centrally placed so two fires could burn, one to warm the loom room on one side of the wall, and the other to warm the parlour.
+Building a jamb wall with a little window eliminated the draft from the door.

 Shaun’s account of Aghnamullen—Achadh na Muileann in Irish, meaning “the field of the mills”—traced the linen story from cottier farmer weavers to entrepreneurs who brought multiple looms under one roof.
 This exploration of the Monaghan textile history expanded my sense of place, revealing how the local landscape, towns and villages evolved due to weaving, especially linen weaving.

 One such notable mill was McKean’s Mill in Laragh.
 New mechanical looms were transported by railway to Castleblayney and then by cart to Laragh, where the mill flourished, supported by satellite scutching and spinning mills.
-Mill villages grew around these factories, complete with schools, shops, and churches.
-The mill workers lived in cottages with names like Shuttle Row and Spinners Row, built and owned by the Millar.
-To operate Laragh Mill seven days a week Mr McKean bought a bespoke prefabricated church, which he erected in Laragh village anticipating that Protestants could use the church for Sunday Worship at 10am and Catholics could use it for Sunday Mass at noon.
-This plan didn’t work, and it was used only by Church of Ireland Protestants.
+Mill villages grew around these factories, with schools, shops, and churches.
+The mill workers lived in cottages with names like Shuttle Row and Spinners Row, which were built and owned by the miller.
+To operate Laragh Mill seven days a week, Mr McKean bought a bespoke prefabricated church, which he erected in Laragh village, anticipating that Protestants could use the church for Sunday Worship at 10 am and Catholics could use it for Sunday Mass at noon.
+This plan didn’t work and was used only by Protestants in the Church of Ireland.
 Read more. (link to https://www.discoverireland.ie/monaghan/st-peter-s-tin-church-laragh)

 Monaghan textile history uncovered

-Reflecting on my journey, I see how deeply intertwined my life is with the textile heritage of Monaghan.
-My weaving is not just a craft and a career that I happened upon, but a continuation of a legacy that spans generations, connecting me to my ancestors and the land we share.
+Reflecting on my journey, I see how deeply intertwined my life is with Monaghan’s textile heritage.
+My weaving is not just a craft and a career that I happened upon but a continuation of a legacy that spans generations, connecting me to my ancestors and the land we share.

 Unravelling the traditional textiles of Monaghan

-I have long believed that there is a great story to be told of the textile heritage of Monaghan, particularly its traditions of the county.
-Indeed there is great potential for sharing our story with textile enthusiasts from across the globe.
+I have long believed that there is a great story to tell about Monaghan’s textile heritage, particularly its traditions in the county.
+Indeed, there is great potential for sharing our story with textile enthusiasts from across the globe.
 It was natural for me to write about it and look at the three distinct types of lace.
 I am familiar with both Carrickmacross and Clones Lace.

-However, I only knew of the existence of Belgian Lace and not much of the story until very recently when I welcomed The Embroiderers Guild of Ireland Tour to Swallow Studios.
+However, I only knew of the existence of Belgian Lace and not much of the story until very recently, when I welcomed The Embroiderers Guild of Ireland Tour to Swallow Studios.
 My eyes fell on a lady in the group as soon as they arrived.
-I felt that I knew her, but from where I didn’t know.
+I felt I knew her, but from where I didn’t know.
 So, when the tour was over, I had to ask her if I knew her and if she was local.
 Her name is Adrienne, and she wasn’t local, but had spent time in Monaghan a few years ago working on the celebrations for the centenary of the arrival of the Belgian refugees to the town.
-This woman who was standing in my studios was the granddaughter of one of the Belgian refugees and had written a chapter for a book celebrating the centenary.
+Standing in my studio, this woman was the granddaughter of one of the Belgian refugees and had written a chapter for a book celebrating the centenary.
 She is the granddaughter of one of the De Neve sisters.
 This was a surreal moment in the context that I had been working on this piece with only a little awareness of the Belgian Lace story.

 Carrickmacross Lace: A Legacy of Appliqué

-In the southern part of County Monaghan, the town of Carrickmacross is renowned for its distinctive appliqué lace.
+In the southern part of County Monaghan, Carrickmacross is renowned for its distinctive appliqué lace.
 This exquisite craft was introduced in the early 1820s by Mrs. Grey Porter, the wife of a local rector.
 Seeing the need for economic opportunities for women in the area, Mrs. Porter taught them the art of lacemaking.
-This skill not only provided a means of income but also fostered a sense of community and empowerment among the women.
+This skill provided a means of income and fostered a sense of community and empowerment among the women.

 The craft’s legacy was perpetuated by the St. Louis nuns, who ensured that the traditional textiles of Monaghan and lace-making heritage continued for generations.
-The intricate designs of Carrickmacross Lace, characterized by delicate motifs applied onto a fine net background, became highly sought after.
-This tradition of lacemaking extended beyond Carrickmacross, reaching Culloville in County Armagh, considered Carrickmacross’s natural hinterland.
-Today, the history is preserved, and the work of today’s makers is housed in The Lace Gallery in the Market Square.
+The intricate designs of Carrickmacross Lace, characterised by delicate motifs applied onto a fine net background, became highly sought after.
+This lacemaking tradition extended beyond Carrickmacross, reaching Culloville in County Armagh, considered Carrickmacross’s natural hinterland.
+Today, history is preserved, and the work of today’s makers is housed in The Lace Gallery in the Market Square.

 Clones Lace: Crochet Craftsmanship